TylerIsFlying/BlueSkyAlertSystem/README.md

 After making the blue sky account you will enter your user name for the account and password for the account in a .env file.

-In the .env file it should be for example:
+Inside the .env file it should be for example:

 CLIENT_USERNAME="test.bsky.social"
 CLIENT_PASSWORD="somepasswordhere123"